Irati (film): Production

+Dialogue is in a mixture of modern and 13th-century Basque, with some Latin, Arabic and Frankish.

-Shot in Basque, filming wrapped in November 2021.
+Filming wrapped in November 2021.
 It was shot in the Pyrenees (Navarre and the province of Huesca), including locations such as the Irati Forest, and the Castle of Loarre.

+Urkijo's inspirations besides Basque mythology were the films Excalibur, Braveheart, Kingdom of Heaven, The Vikings, The War Lord, Robin and Marian, The Name of the Rose, The 13th Warrior, Pan's Labyrinth, The Lord of the Rings and Princess Mononoke.

 Release

 The film was selected for screening at the 55th Sitges Film Festival, making its presentation on 9 October 2022.
 Distributed by Filmax, it was set for a 18 November 2022 theatrical release date in Spain.
-The release was later re-scheduled to 24 February 2023.
+The release was later rescheduled to 24 February 2023.

 Filmax closed international distribution deals with Blue Swan (Italy) and Splendid (Germany).

+Having grossed over €733,000, Irati became the highest-grossing Basque-language film ever.

 Reception

-On the American review aggregation website Rotten Tomatoes, the film records a 100% approval rating based on 5 reviews from critics, with an average rating of 7.80/10.
+On the American review aggregation website Rotten Tomatoes, the film records a 100% approval rating based on 6 reviews from critics, with an average rating of 7.80/10.

 Júlia Olmo of Cineuropa described Irati as a "Basque Lord of the Rings, but with a lot less money", and complimented the level of ambition, also writing how it "speaks poetically about timeless human issues", such as "weight of roots, the idea of loyalty and honour, the meaning of identity, the struggle for a place and the value of that struggle, the meaning of faith, the classic concept of 'the beautiful death' (filling one's life with deeds to achieve eternal glory, to be remembered and loved in eternity), the fear of forgetting, the presence of death in life, the search for your origins and the price of that search".

 Shelagh Rowan-Legg of Screen Anarchy described it as "a woman's story", otherwise pointing out that it is an unusual film because it manages to combine fantastical elements with a "story grounded to a place and time that is unique and real".